genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/14_text-field.md

     - text field
 ---

-A text field is an interactive or graphical web component that allows users to input and edit textual information.
+A text field is an interactive or graphic web component that enables users to input and edit text.
 It is a fundamental component of forms, dialogs and user interfaces.

 ## Set-up

 ```ts